movementlabsxyz/MIP/MIP/mip-37/README.md

 The Postconfirmation protocol is unlikely to attest to each individual L2Block.
 L2Blocks may be produced at higher frequency than L1Blocks or the cost of Postconfirmation is high, thus leading to low frequency commitments.
 Therefore, after a defined number of L2blocks, validators calculate the next (deterministic) superBlock and commit to it in the L1 contract.
 The L1 contract will verify (triggered by the acceptor) if >2/3 of the validators have attested at a given superBlock height to a superBlock.
 Each incremental hight increase may be considered a round.

+#### Validator

+A validator is a participant in the Postconfirmation protocol.
+They provide commitments to superBlocks by submitting transactions on the L1.
+For a given commitment height, a validator has `commitmentWindow` time to submit their commitment.

 #### Commitment